Baby Spitting Up Curdled Milk – Reasons and Treatment

 Though spitting up curdled milk is a common phenomenon in babies, however, here are some tips that can prevent or stop your baby from spitting curdled milk:

-- Make sure you feed your baby in an upright position as feeding in a curled or slouched position can make your baby throw up.
+- Make sure you feed your baby in an upright position, as feeding in a curled or slouched position can make your baby throw up.

-- If your breasts are too full, make sure you express some milk to manage the milk flow.
+- If your breasts are too full, make sure you express some milk to managing the milk flow.
 If the baby is bottle-fed, you should check the nipple hole to make sure the milk flow is proper and not too much for the baby to handle.

-- Refrain from overfeeding your baby, if your baby refuses to feed then do not insist on feeding him.
+- Refrain from overfeeding your baby, if your baby refuses to feed, then do not insist on feeding him.
 Focus on feeding frequently rather than feeding in one go.

-- Check for any extra pressure on your baby’s stomach, which can happen due to tight clothing, tight diapers, babies lying on their tummies for long, etc. to avoid any spitting up accidents.
+- Check for any extra pressure on your baby’s stomach, which can happen due to tight clothing, tight diapers, babies lying on their tummies for long, etc., to avoid any spitting-up accidents.

 - Try and burp your baby to let go of any trapped air that the baby may have ingested during feeds.
 If possible, burp your baby in between the feeding sessions too.

-- Make sure that you keep the feeding sessions calmer and quieter for your baby as when babies get distracted, they may ingest more air, which can make them spit up more.
+- Make sure that you keep the feeding sessions calmer and quieter for your baby, as when babies get distracted; they may ingest more air, which can make them spit up more.